LF-Decentralized-Trust-Mentorships/mentorship-program/docs/for-mentees/for-mentee-applicants.md

 *   What do you hope to get out of this experience?

-*   Some projects may have additional requirements that ask your to demonstrate open source contribution experience.
-Please review carefully the requirements for the projects you're interested in applying to and prepare the materials accordingly.
+*   Some projects may ask you to supply additional information about your open source contribution experience or work samples.
+Please review any customized requirements and prepare the materials accordingly.

-Remember, your cover letter should not only demonstrate your qualifications but also your passion about becoming an active open source contributor.

 Step 5: apply on LFX Mentorship Platform
 ----------------------------------------